rvirding/erlog/README.md

 Erlog is a Prolog interpreter implemented in Erlang and integrated with the Erlang runtime system.
 It is a subset of the Prolog standard.
-An erlog shell is also included.
+An erlog shell (REPL) is also included.

 with the Erlang runtime system, that runs in an Erlang process.
 It is a subset of the ISO Prolog standard.